-How to Select an Online Sound Engineering School or College
+How to Select an Online Sound Engineering School

 The BLS noted that sound and broadcast engineers typically need some type of postsecondary education, either through a vocational program or an associate degree in a field such as electronics or broadcasting.
 However, since broadcast engineering jobs are highly competitive, a bachelor's degree may be required for some positions, according to the BLS.

 When considering an online school or program, students may want to assess the services that are offered in addition to the courses.
 Some schools offer online tutoring, interactive chat rooms, virtual libraries and other Web-based resources.
-Students can begin some programs at any time and work at their own pace, while other online courses have scheduled starting dates and durations.
+Students can begin some programs at any time and work at their own pace, while other online courses have scheduled starting dates and duration.

 Types of Degree Programs and Accreditation